 The minor in Chemistry in the College of Arts and Sciences consists of six courses:

-||General Chemistry or the equivalent (CH 109-110 or CH 117-118, with associated laboratories)
+||General Chemistry or the equivalent (CHEM1109-1110 or CHEM1117-1118, with associated laboratories)

-||Additional chemistry courses.
+||Additional 3-credit chemistry (CHEM) courses (plus 1-credit co-requisite lab courses, when necessary) that are 2000 level or above.
 Normally, two of the four courses would be Organic Chemistry I and II with associated laboratories, but other selections might be better choices, depending on the student’s objective in attaining the minor.

 The following courses for non-science majors cannot be used to complete the minor: CHEM1102 Intersection of Science and Painting, CHEM1103 Chemistry in the Marketplace I, CHEM1104 Chemistry in the Marketplace II, CHEM1105 Chemistry and Society I, CHEM1106 Chemistry Society II, CHEM1107 Frontiers in Life Sciences, or CHEM1161 Life Science Chemistry.
 The following research courses cannot be used to complete the minor: CHEM4491-4492 Introduction to Undergraduate Research I and II, CHEM5591-5592 Undergraduate Chemical Research I and II or CHEM5593-5594 Undergraduate Biochemical Research I and II.